IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

 not be able to read the protected parts of the message.

-Mechanisms like S/MIME and PGP are often referred to as "end-to-end"security mechanisms, as opposed to "hop-by-hop" or "end-to-middle" mechanisms like the use of SMTP over TLS.
+Mechanisms like S/MIME and PGP are often referred to as "end-to-end" security mechanisms, as opposed to "hop-by-hop" or "end-to-middle" mechanisms like the use of SMTP over TLS.
 These two different mechanisms address different types of attackers: Hop-by-hop mechanisms protect from attackers on the wire (passive or active),